Special note for applicants using

-Apply to the MFA
+Apply to the MFA Program

-(To learn about our admissions process, click here.)
+• To learn about our admissions process, click here.

-Your application to the MFA program in Creative Writing at UNC-Wilmington will be submitted online to UNCW’s Graduate School.
-Along with your online application, you are required to upload an electronic copy of your manuscript (the writing sample), your personal essay (also called a statement of interest, purpose, or intent), and email addresses for three recommenders.
-In addition to the
+Your application to the MFA program in Creative Writing at UNC-Wilmington will be submitted online to UNCW's Graduate School.
+Along with your online application, you are required to upload an electronic copy of your manuscript (the writing sample) and your personal essay (also called a statement of interest, purpose, or intent).
+In addition to the application materials submitted online, you will need to mail to the Graduate School your transcripts

 Here is a complete list of the required application materials: